dzinobile/ENPM700_Final_Group1/README.md

 # Objectives
 Our objective for phase 1 was originally to create proof of concept simulations in Webots demonstrating multi-robot SLAM and the ability to encircle a target, using the turtlebot3 with its built in navigation stack.
 We would then create the general structure of our final package and beginning filling in the functionality.

 However, we experienced difficulties with launching a full navigation stack for each separate turtlebot.
-We instead split our efforts, with Anvesh focusing on created multi-robot SLAM with a custom robot, and Daniel focusing on implementing the EXPLORE, ENCIRCLE, HERD, and DONE states on a turtlebot3 in a custom environment.
+We instead split our efforts, with Anvesh focusing on created multi-robot SLAM and Navigation with a custom robots, and Daniel focusing on implementing the EXPLORE, ENCIRCLE, HERD, and DONE states on a turtlebot3 in a custom environment.
 These separate goals were achieved.
 The objective was to eventually unite these separate efforts by applying Daniel's code to the custom robot simulation, however this was not feasible in the given time.

 # Sheepdog – Webots + ROS 2 Navigation